 National Endowment for the Humanities Chair Jim Leach

-We’ve held “Take-out Tuesday” forums (bring your favorite take-out and a drink) on topics like Florida’s usually voluminous constitutional amendments, really easy and issues like gun control, healthcare, climate change and entitlement spending, and occasionally we just try to have fun together with local programs like Speed Date Your Local Leaders and Fast Forward, about the latest and greatest in our hometown.
+We’ve held “Take-out Tuesday” forums (bring your favorite take-out and a drink) on topics like Florida’s usually voluminous constitutional amendments, issues like gun control, healthcare, climate change and entitlement spending.
+Occasionally we just try to have fun together with local programs like Speed Date Your Local Leaders and Fast Forward, about the latest and greatest in our hometown.
 We even talk about religion and politics (together)!
 In everything we’ve done, we have quietly defied the national trend toward fact-free partisan food fights – to reconnect local community, which has always been the common sense foundation of American democracy.
 It’s a crazy notion, but we think it’s officially catching on.